jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_interface_client.md

 ### Spotlight Version

 Ensure the Spotlight Client and Spotlight Diagnostic Server come from the same version of Spotlight.
-When upgrading Spotlight, you must upgrade both the Spotlight client and Spotlight Diagnostic Server.
+When upgrading Spotlight, you must upgrade both the Spotlight Client and Spotlight Diagnostic Server.